serverlessworkflow/specification/specification.md

 </details>

+Sleep state
-Delay state waits for a certain amount of time before transitioning to a next state.
-The amount of delay is specified by the `timeDelay` property in ISO 8601 format.
+suspends workflow execution for a given time duration.
+The delay is defined in its `duration` property using the ISO 8601 duration format.

 The `timeouts` property allows you to define state-specific timeouts.
 It can be used to define the `stateExecTimeout`.
 For more information on workflow timeouts